 Willie and Joe Go To War

-Of course, becoming the voice of war weary GIs couldn’t have been further from Bill Mauldin’s mind when he signed up for the National Guard in 1940.
+Surprisingly, becoming the voice of war-weary GIs couldn’t have been further from Bill Mauldin’s mind when he signed up for the National Guard in 1940.
 But as the 19-year-old Chicago Academy of Fine Art-trained illustrator became a citizen soldier, he turned his considerable talents (not to mention his wry wit) to capturing the gritty and absurd reality of life in uniform.

 In early 1944, Mauldin was transferred to the staff of Stars and Stripes, the official newspaper of the U.S. military.
 Fighting men across the ETO were soon reading Willie and Joe six times a week.
-Interestingly, the paper’s editors gave the junior cartoonist free rein to ‘tell it like it was’ in his hilarious illustrations.
+Interestingly enough, the paper’s editors gave the junior cartoonist free rein to ‘tell it like it was’ in his illustrations.

-But of course not everyone in the army was a fan of Mauldin’s fractured take on life in uniform.
+But of course not everyone in the army was laughing about Mauldin’s fractured take on life in uniform.

 General George S. Patton once flew into a fit after the GI artist lampooned the spit-and-polish commander’s famous standing order that soldiers under his command shave daily, even when in combat zones.
 “Ol’ Blood and Guts” tried to have the paper shut the strip down unless Willie and Joe cleaned up their act.
 It took the intervention of none other than General Dwight Eisenhower himself to save the series.
 Despite the cartoon’s sometimes-subversive satire, most higher ups recognized it for what it was: a potent tonic for morale.

-The comics soon started to appear in stateside newspapers too – many felt the drawings helped accurately convey the misery and hardship soldiers on the line faced every day.
+By 1944, the comics were appearing in stateside newspapers too.
+Many felt the drawings helped convey the misery and hardship soldiers on the line faced every day.
 And not surprisingly, Willie and Joe was just as big a hit with civilians as it was with ground pounders.
 In fact, in 1945 Mauldin’s work earned him not only the Legion of Merit citation but a Pulitzer Prize.
 Time magazine even devoted one of its covers to Willie and Joe.
 That same year, Mauldin released a compendium of the best of his 600 cartoons to date entitled Up Front.
 It was a best seller.

 After the War